 Be clear about expectations and family rules.
 Tell parents what your house rules are.
 Providing a written list will eliminate confusion and help enforce your expectations.
 Include items such as: children’s bedtime, chores, and meal options; lights off when you leave the house; unless there’s an emergency, you and your spouse are not to be disturbed after 10 p.m.
 If you have kids, be sure in-laws understand their role in discipline, and if they are allowed to discipline, what methods are used.

 Hold weekly family meetings.
 Having regular family meetings is a great way to keep the lines of communication open, air grievances, and solve problems.
 You and your spouse are in charge of leading the meeting.
 Begin with positive comments – you appreciate your in-laws’ babysitting; you’re grateful that your mother made dinner last week when you were ill; your father-in-law’s jokes crack you up.
 Invite your parents (and kids, if you have them) to share their sparkling moments as well.
 Then move on to issues that need to be resolved.
 Problem-solving together will help your parents feel that they’re part of the family.
 Ask for their suggestions, but be sure they know that you and your spouse have the final say.

 When parents and adult children combine households, it can also create certain legal issues.
 Should your parents pay you rent?
 What will happen if your parents require medical care?
 Can your parents become guardians to your children should something happen to you?
 What about the sharing of household expenses, like taxes or a new roof?
 Informal agreements may be in place about who takes out the garbage or who washes the dishes.
 But for these other issues, talk to your attorney about what legal agreements might be appropriate for your situation.
 A little pre-planning now can go a long way to keep the peace in the future.

-To speak with a family law attorney for free, please contact us today to schedule your free consultation.
+To speak with a family law attorney, please contact us today to schedule your consultation.